 Hana Al-Izzi, Institute for the Future of Work Advocacy andCommunications Lead: 07807626409 email@example.com

 1. The Government’s AI Strategy is available here.

 2. For more information on algorithmic accountability please see IFOW’s ‘Mind the Gap’.

-3. For more information on algorithmic management please see IFOW’s ‘The Amazonian Era: How algorithmic systems are eroding good work’
+3. For more information on algorithmic management please see IFOW’s ‘The Amazonian Era: The gigification of work’

 4. The Institute for the Future of Work is an independent research and development institute that explores how new technologies are transforming work and working lives.
 We research and develop practical solutions to promote people’s future wellbeing and prosperity.Co-founded by Nobel prize winning economist Sir Christopher Pissarides, technologist Naomi Climer CBE and employment barrister Anna Thomas, we work at the intersection of government, industry and civil society to shape a fairer future through better work.